-- 6.1 The Council will monitor CIL receipts and spends and the sum remaining in the fund each year.
-The CIL Regulations require the Council to produce and publish an Infrastructure Funding Statement annually with this information. - 6.2 Following the allocation of CIL funds to a project the Council will expect delivery of that project to the agreed timescales.
+6.1 The Council will monitor CIL receipts and spends and the sum remaining in the fund each year.
+The CIL Regulations require the Council to produce and publish an Infrastructure Funding Statement annually with this information.

+- 6.2 Following the allocation of CIL funds to a project the Council will expect delivery of that project to the agreed timescales.
 This applies whether funding comes from the Strategic CIL or the Neighbourhood Portion.
-Project leads are expected to report their progress on delivery to the CIL Team. - 6.3 Where projects are not delivered to the agreed timescale or are unlikely to be delivered due to a change in circumstances the funds will be returned for reallocation to other projects. - 6.4 In addition to ongoing monitoring by officers, the Council's spending of CIL will be scrutinised at least annually by the Planning Policy Committee.
-This will examine the projects coming forward to review whether they are fully in line with the Council's guiding principles (section 2) and other requirements in this protocol, whether the funding distribution for the Neighbourhood Portion set out in this protocol remains appropriate, and most importantly, whether delivery of projects using CIL funds is ensuring that the Borough's infrastructure capacity is being expanded in line with new development coming forward.
+Project leads are expected to report their progress on delivery to the CIL Team. - 6.3 Where projects are not delivered to the agreed timescale or are unlikely to be delivered due to a change in circumstances the funds will be 'returned' for reallocation to other projects. - 6.4 In addition to ongoing monitoring by officers, the Council's spending of CIL will be monitored and reviewed annually by the Planning Policy Committee.
+Their role will also consider whether the funding distribution for the Neighbourhood Portion set out in this protocol remains appropriate.